You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 This is done when the brisket reaches a certain internal temperature, however, the internal temperature of the meat can stop rising at around 155-165°F for hours in the middle of the process, rendering it unable to cook further.

 This break in the cooking process is called a brisket stall.
-Below I mention the mechanics and solutions to understand and beat this brisket stall.
+If you’ve ever faced the brisket stall, you know it can be an anxiety-inducing experience.

 Inside a smoker, the temperature rises, causing brisket meat to sweat.
 This moisture evaporates, causing the meat to cool down.
 Just like how we feel cooled down after sweating.